 In addition to the Vienna Circle, there was a similar gathering in Germany known as the Berlin Circle, inspired by Hans Reichenbach.
-However, the Vienna Circle gained more fame, assisted by the 1929 publication of a German pamphlet often known as the Vienna Circle manifesto.
-The English translation of the pamphlet title is The Scientific View of the World: The Vienna Circle.
+However, the Vienna Circle gained more fame, assisted by the publication in 1929 of a German pamphlet often known as the Vienna Circle manifesto.
+The English translation of the pamphlet title is The Scientific Conception of the World: The Vienna Circle.

 This document amounted to a summary of the formulations favoured, including a reliance upon empiricism or “knowledge gained by experience.”
 There was strong opposition to metaphysics and the doctrine of synthetic a priori truths associated with Immanuel Kant.
 The contention here is that a uniform scientific language should be the medium for all knowledge.
 The manifesto defers to the Tractatus of Wittgenstein, a book originally published in German as Logisch-philosophische Abhandlung (1921).

 The contribution of Wittgenstein was here problematic.
 The logical positivists favoured his critique of language; ironically, some of them are said to have disliked the Tractatus, deeming that work to be metaphysical.
 On his own part, Wittgenstein transpired to be in reaction to logical positivism in his later career.

 In 1924, Schlick contacted Wittgenstein, who eventually agreed to meet him (and Waismann) to discuss the Tractatus.
 However, Wittgenstein subsequently concluded that the Vienna Circle were not representing his ideas correctly (Stadler 2015:219ff).
 He refused to attend further meetings, although he maintained a correspondence with Schlick.